nicsig/config/.vim/UltiSnips/README.md

 ## When is the python code invoked by a `post_expand` statement executed?

-Right after the snippet is expanded and the interpolations have been applied for the first time, but before you jump on the first placeholder.
+Right after  the snippet is expanded,  the interpolations have been  applied for the first time, and the cursor has jumped to the first tabstop.

+---

+How do you know `post_expand` occurs after the jump to the first tabstop?

+        snippet foo ""
+        hello
+        endsnippet

+        post_expand "vim.eval('feedkeys(\"\<c-r>=UltiSnips#ExpandSnippet()\<cr>\")')"
+        snippet bar ""
+        foo$1 world
+        endsnippet

+Insert `bar`, then press `Tab`: it's automatically expanded into “hello world”.
+This shows that:

+          UltiSnips has expanded `foo` into `hello`
+        → UltiSnips has invoked `ExpandSnippet()` after `foo` → UltiSnips has invoked `ExpandSnippet()` after the jump to the first tabstop → UltiSnips has processed `post_expand` after the jump to the first tabstop

 ## When is the python code invoked by a `post_jump` statement executed?

-Right after you jump to the next/prev placeholder.
+Right after you jump to the next/prev tabstop.

 ## Can I modify the buffer from a `pre_expand` statement without the cursor position being wrong after the expansion?